statisticalbiotechnology/fairddls/slides/datacenter250908.md

 ---

-# Why FAIR Software Matters for All Science
+# Why FAIR Software Matters for Science

 - Ensures **reproducibility** across disciplines.
 - Supports **collaborative science** by allowing integration of diverse tools.
 - Encourages **transparency** in algorithms and implementations.
 - Lowers **barriers to entry**, enabling broader participation.
 - Aligns with open science and funding mandates.

----

-# Proteomics and Software

-- Mass spectrometry-based proteomics is **data-intensive**.
-- Analysis pipelines involve multiple steps:
-  - Spectral processing
-  - Identification
-  - Quantification
-  - Statistics & interpretation
-- Software is **central to discovery** in proteomics.

 ---